ntrappe/cse110-w21-group33/specs/roadmap.md

     - e.g. if in pomodoro #3 and hit refresh before it ended --> pomodoro #3 will be reset
   - potentially reset cookies at 4am local time to clear it for next day session
     - since our users are undergrads, many work up until 2am so we shouldn't reset at midnight
+- **Settings**: add elements like set audio, turn on calm mode, etc.
+- **Info/About Page**:
+  - page will hover over the current window with information on the Pomodoro techniue and specific features
+  - need to decide on what signifier we will use to allow the user to find this page (e.g. 'About', '?' icon, button, etc.)
+  - we can decide if the user can also modify specific features while in this info page
+    - example: "Did you know you can set audio notification" could have a button for that that doesn't just mirror the actual features in settings but also will change audio